AnasSAV/LIT-for-Voice/README.md

 **Note**: The project is under active development.
 Features and API may change between versions.

-## Troubleshooting

-### Windows PowerShell Issues
-If you encounter "execution of scripts is disabled" errors:
-1. Run PowerShell as Administrator
-2. Execute: `Set-ExecutionPolicy RemoteSigned`
-3. Alternative: Use Node directly: `& "$env:ProgramFiles\nodejs\node.exe" ./node_modules/vite/bin/vite.js`

-### Docker Issues
-- Ensure Docker Desktop is running before starting Redis
-- If port 6379 is in use, modify the port in `docker-compose.yml`

-### Port Conflicts
-- Frontend runs on port 8080
-- Backend runs on port 8000
-- Redis runs on port 6379
-Ensure these ports are available or modify the configuration files.

 ## Configuration

 - **Backend settings** come from `Backend/app/core/settings.py` via Pydantic BaseSettings.
 Set these as environment variables if you need to override defaults:

   - `REDIS_URL` (default: `redis://localhost:6379/0`)
   - `SESSION_COOKIE_NAME` (default: `sid`)
   - `SESSION_TTL_SECONDS` (default: `86400`)
   - `COOKIE_SECURE` (default: `False`)
   - `COOKIE_SAMESITE` (default: `lax`)
   - `COOKIE_DOMAIN` (default: empty)
-  - `USE_FAKE_REDIS` (set to `1` to use in-memory FakeRedis instead of a Docker Redis instance)

 - **Frontend API base URL** is defined in `Frontend/src/lib/api/datasets.ts`:
   - Defaults to `http://localhost:8000`.